Couple people that set up a living trust in Florida

 3. Allows Asset Management During Incapacity: If the grantor becomes mentally incapacitated due to illness, injury, or other reasons, the named successor trustee can manage the assets in the trust without needing a court-appointed guardian or conservator.

-4. Provides Flexibility: A revocable living trust can be modified during the grantor’s lifetime.
+4. Provides Flexibility: A living trust can be modified during the grantor’s lifetime.
 This flexibility allows the grantor to make changes in response to life events such as marriage, divorce, births, deaths, or other changes in personal or financial circumstances.

 5. Avoids Ancillary Probate: For Florida residents who own real estate or tangible assets in another state, transferring those assets to a living trust can avoid ancillary probate (probate in another state).
 This can save time and money after the grantor’s death.